Shriyash84/Diabetic-Prediction-Project-in-ML/README.md

 # Usage
-Run the Jupyter Notebook to explore the dataset and view model performance: jupyter notebook House_Price_Prediction.ipynb
+Run the Jupyter Notebook to explore the dataset and view model performance: jupyter notebook Diabetic_Prediction.ipynb

 # Model Training
-The model is trained using various regression algorithms such as:
+The model is trained using various algorithms such as:

-- Linear Regression
+Logistic Regression
-- Decision Trees
+Decision Trees
-- Random Forest
+Random Forest
+Support Vector Machine
 The training process involves:

-1 Data preprocessing (handling missing values, encoding categorical variables, normalization).
+Data preprocessing (handling missing values, normalization).
-2 Splitting the dataset into training and testing sets.
+Splitting the dataset into training and testing sets.
-3 Training the model and evaluating its performance using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+Training the model and evaluating its performance using accuracy, precision, and recall.

 # Results
-The final model achieved an RMSE of X on the test dataset.
-Detailed analysis and visualizations can be found in the notebook, showcasing feature importance and prediction distributions
+The final model achieved an accuracy of X% on the test dataset.
+Further analysis can be found in the notebook, including confusion matrices and ROC curves.